brimdata/zed/docs/lake/design.md

-This example reads every record from the `logs` pool starting from time `2020-1-1T12:00`, in ascending order, send the  results as ZNG to stdout, then pipe the output to `zq` to count the record:
+This example reads every record from the `logs` pool starting from time `2020-1-1T12:00`, in ascending order, sends the  results as ZNG to stdout, then pipes the output to `zq` to count the records:
 ```
-zed lake scan -p logs -from 2020-1-1T12:00 -order asc | zq "count()" -
+zed lake scan -p logs -from 2020-1-1T12:00 -order asc | zq -z "count()" -
 ```

 ### Query